The Essential Guide to Setting Up Your Pickup Camper

 The sanitary equipment in our Defender camper includes:

-– Portable shower with integrated drain plug
+– Removable shower with integrated drain plug

 – Outdoor shower in the wild

-Energy Autonomy for the Pickup Camper
+Energy Autonomy of the Pickup Camper

-Our Defender camper module features:
+Our Defender camper carries:

 – High-capacity lithium auxiliary battery

-– Flexible solar panels (for optimal lightweight performance)
+– Flexible solar panels (optimal lightness)

-– 220V inverter for all devices
+– 220V inverter for all appliances

-pickup camper
+pickup camper electrical plan

 Heating and Water Heater